mjwybrow/adaptagrams/README.md

 `autoconf`, and `automake` before `configure`.

-A somewhat transient dependency (depending on whether `libcola/output_svg.cpp` is included in the build) is [Cairo](http://cairographics.org/).
+A somewhat transient dependency (depending on whether `libcola/output_svg.cpp` is included in the build) is [Cairo][cairo].
 It's only used by a few examples so you can easily build the core libraries without it.

 Run `./autogen.sh` to compile from scratch.